Complex semisimple quantum groups and representation theory: Complex semisimple quantum groups

 The full and reduced Hopf $ C^* $-algebras $ C^*_\mx(G_q) $ and $ C^*_\red(G_q) $ may be constructed using the general theory of locally compact quantum groups, or more directly as completions of $ \DF(G_q) $.
 We remark that the maximal and reduced group $ C^* $-algebras of $ G_q $ are not isomorphic, that is, the quantum group $ G_q $ is not amenable.

-It is not apparent from Definition \ref{defcqg} that $ G_q $ is a quantum deformation of the complex Lie group $ G $.
-This is indeed the case, and it is a basic instance of the quantum duality principle, see \cite{Drinfeldicm}.
+It is not apparent from Definition \ref{defcqg} why $ G_q $ should be understood as a quantum deformation of the complex Lie group $ G $.
+Nevertheless, this is indeed the case, and it is a basic instance of the quantum duality principle, see \cite{Drinfeldicm}.
 From this point of view, the discrete part $ \hat{K}_q $ of the Drinfeld double corresponds to the subgroup $ AN $ in the Iwasawa decomposition $ G = KAN $ of $ G $.
-In fact, the group $ G $ can be viewed as a the classical double of the Poisson-Lie group $ K $ with its standard Poisson structure, see \cite{KorogodskiSoibelmanbook}.
-As we shall discuss further below, the deformation aspect of the theory of complex quantum groups is best visible if one works with algebras of polynomial functions instead.
+In fact, the group $ G $ can be viewed as the classical double of the Poisson-Lie group $ K $ with its standard Poisson structure, see \cite{KorogodskiSoibelmanbook}.
+As we shall discuss further below, the deformation aspect of the theory of complex quantum groups is most visible if one works with algebras of polynomial functions instead.
 This is in fact the starting point taken by Podle\'s and Woronowicz in \cite{PWlorentz}.